 .build();

-We can configure the Kafka brokers, and as for all operators in the library, the parallelism level, name and so forth.
-The builder is constructed by providing the serialization logic as done in the code snippet below.
+We can configure the Kafka brokers as well as the usual operator parameters provided by the library, such as parallelism level, name, and more.
+The builder is instantiated by supplying the serialization logic, as shown in the code snippet below.

 class KafkaSink_Functor